ethereum-optimism/optimism/specs/cannon-fault-proof-vm.md

 ### Heap

-FPVM state contains a `heap` that tracks the current address of the free store used for memory allocation.
+FPVM state contains a `heap` that tracks the base address of the most recent memory allocation.
 Heap pages are bump allocated at the page boundary, per `mmap` syscall.
 The page size is 4096.

 The FPVM has a fixed program break at `0x40000000`.
 However, the FPVM is permitted to extend the